codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies saved curriculum migration preserves existing code and progress semantics.
 - It verifies every mission guide resolves its ordered concept-card IDs from the canonical reference base, all IDs are unique and every rendered card exposes its ID.
 - It verifies that the set of IDs referenced by mission guides is exactly the set of records in the canonical concept-card database and that no card is referenced twice.
+- It verifies that no legacy or ad-hoc HTML injector can append a second comment-concept card outside the canonical database and memory system.
 - It verifies every canonical concept card has between one and three quiz questions and every question has three or four unique choices containing its correct answer.
 - It verifies concept-card validation uses stable card IDs and a dedicated memory storage key rather than mission-number persistence.
 - It verifies every unprepared concept card is visually hidden before the memory layer applies its face-down state.
 - It verifies the learner cannot edit or execute through the colored preview, run button, keyboard shortcut, or mission-14 preparation before the current mission's cards are validated.
 - It verifies admin quiz review can select the correct choices but does not submit or validate automatically.
+- It verifies difficult-word reading help is applied to mini-quiz prompts and choices through the shared reading dictionary.
 - It verifies clicking the colored code preview maps the click position to the corresponding textarea or Ace cursor offset.
 - It verifies simplified syntax coloring keeps keywords and punctuation in the default color while distinguishing objects/variables, methods, literal values and comments.
 - It verifies string quote characters remain in the default color while string contents receive the literal color.
 - It verifies the five syntax colors are centralized through CSS custom properties.
+- It verifies the same centralized blue scrollbar theme is used throughout the game and that the execution reminder uses its reduced supporting-text size.
 - It verifies standalone mode does not request the absent Ace asset and that curriculum rendering does not recursively redispatch mission loading.
 - It verifies the static execution worker loads the complete engine, the app does not create Blob workers, and admin navigation uses the canonical unlock predicate.
 - It verifies normal access repairs stale or admin-inflated persisted unlock values before `app-v3.js` renders the mission list.